PantalaLabs/BionicGlove/README.md

 #### Ableton
 There is a Max4Live component called BionicGlove freely available.
 It abstracts almost total glove behavior.
 This component needs an ESP32 receiver attached to tour Windows/Mac.
 A second component called BionicGlove Lite is in the way.
 It will be smaller than the the above, receive the datapack directly from Serial Bluetooth and cover only finger position and X/Y accelerometer angles.
+No release date yet.

 ![ableton](/pictures/bgableton.png)